 Eligible Activity: Only those activities eligible under the Federal Act may be funded under this program.
 Federal Objective: Each proposed VCDP activity must meet at least one national objective.
 The national objective claim must be fully supported, and in some cases, the AGENCY should pre-approve your approach for meeting the national objective.
 State Objective: Each proposed VCDP activity must meet at least one State objective.
 Public Hearing: Each VCDP applicant must conduct at least one (1) public hearing or virtual public hearing with notice as required by the HUD wavier of noticing no less than 5 days prior to holding the hearing, prior to application submission.
 HUD regulations require a minimum of two (2) public hearings, each at a different stage of the program, to obtain citizens' views and responding to proposals and questions.
 The VCDP complies with this regulation by requiring the first public hearing during the application stage and the second public hearing prior to the completion date of the funded grant program.
 Municipal Plan: Each Municipal VCDP applicant, including consortium members, must have a municipal plan adopted in accordance with 24 VSA Ch.
 117. The plan must identify the municipality's community development needs including housing and economic development as well as the needs of low and moderate-income persons and the activities to be undertaken to meet such needs.
 Anti-Displacement Plan: Under the provisions of the Uniform Act, 42 USC §4601 et seq., each successful applicant, including all municipalities in joint applications, must submit a Residential Anti-Displacement and Relocation Assistance Plan (ADP) and state whether the proposed activity will result in displacement, relocation, property demolition, or property change of use.
 Please see the VCDP Program Guide at: https://accd.vermont.gov/sites/accdnew/files/documents/CD-VCDP-Program-Guide.pdf for a detailed description of eligibility criteria and program thresholds.
 For grant size limits - see CDBG-CV Grant Types, Funding Limits and Match Requirements.

-What are the outcome measures expected as a result of the method of distribution?

-This method of distribution will support the State's goals in economic development and public services.
-With a CDBG-CV allocation of approximately \$8.8 million, CDBG will assist 488 businesses, assist 510 households with rental assistance, and serve approximately 12,500 persons through public facility and service activities.
+What are the outcome This method of distribution will support the State's goals in economic development and public services. measures expected as a With a CDBG-CV allocation of approximately \$8.8 million, CDBG will assist 25 housing units, 488 businesses, result of the method of assist 445 households with mortgage assistance, 75 households with rental assistance, 520 households distribution? with housing counseling and serve approximately 12,500 persons through public facility and service activities.